antmicro/kenning/docs/source/kenning-api.md

 Based on the above-mentioned methods, the `kenning.core.runtime.Runtime` connects the host with the target.

-RuntimeProtocol examples:
+Protocol examples:

-* [NetworkProtocol](https://github.com/antmicro/kenning/blob/main/kenning/runtimeprotocols/network.py) - implements a TCP-based communication between the host and the client.
+* [NetworkProtocol](https://github.com/antmicro/kenning/blob/main/kenning/protocols/network.py) - implements a TCP-based communication between the host and the client.

 (runtime-protocol-spec)=